Skip to main content

 You can give feedback on the accessibility of the website or request material on the website in an accessible format using an online form or by sending a request by e-mail to kirjaamo@maanmittauslaitos.fi.

 We will answer your request as soon as possible, but no later than within two weeks.
 In extensive requests related to accessibility, the National Land Survey has the right to extend the response time with two weeks.
-If you are not satisfied with our reply or have not received a reply within two weeks, you can send a notification to the Regional State Administrative Agency for Southern Finland (in Finnish).
+If you are not satisfied with our reply or have not received a reply within two weeks, you can send a notification to the Finnish Transport and Communications Agency Traficom.

 Problems using the service?